jendap/multiplatform-swt/readme.md

 * Feel free to add and modify `WarLauncher` and/or `PropertesLauncher` in similar fashion.
 * At development time the swt jar files are switched by maven plugins.
-Our customized `JarLauncher` kicks in spring-boot-maven-plugin builded jar file.
+Our customized `JarLauncher` kicks in spring-boot-maven-plugin built jar file.
-* Eclise
+* Eclipse
   - It works out of the box on newer Eclipse (at least on Luna)
   - Older Eclipse you may need to activate one of the profiles manually
     - Go to `project properties`